How do Name Servers (NS) and DNS operate in China

 or China's national DNS service.

 Master 1.2.4.8 with secondary DNS 210.2.4.8.
-The national China DNS servers only hold the information DNS for a few seconds before deleting the data.
+The national China DNS servers only hold the DNS information for a few seconds before deleting the data.

 What is happening with your Domain Name in China?